-Bosnia: HPP Svitava is operating without environmental permits15.
-May 2015. / SEE Energy News
+Bosnia: HPP Svitava is operating without environmental permits, SEE Energy News

 For more than half a year HPP Svitava, part of the system of Electric power industry of the Croatian Community of Herceg-Bosna, is operating without the required environmental permits, whose obtaining is conditioned by reaching of the agreement on the payment of reimbursement for the recovery of damages inflicted to the Nature Park Hutovo Blato near Čapljina, because of the water deprivation from this natural habitat of rare species of birds, plants and fauna.